-Join Mike Rankin for an in-depth discussion in this video Using primary text frames, part of InDesign CC: Interactive Document Fundamentals (2014).
+Join Mike Rankin for an in-depth discussion in this video Using primary text frames, part of InDesign CC 2014: Interactive Documents.

 Primary Text Frames are an essential tool for adapting layouts because they let you change your page designs by applying different master pages without disrupting the main text flow.
 Let's see how they work.
 Here I have a document that will be used to create a college course catalog.
 And after the table of contents in the introduction, there are several pages of course listings.
 These document pages are all based on a master page called Courses.
 I'll double-click it to take a look at it.
 Press the W key on my keyboard so I can see the frame edges.